ApostolosPournaras/ObserverPattern/README.md

 # ObserverPattern
-A test project for learning Observer pattern
+A test project for learning Observer pattern.
+For more information please visit https://en.wikipedia.org/wiki/Observer_pattern